JenuelDev/portfolio/appDev/world_time/readme.md

 <!-- https://drive.google.com/uc?id=1kc7EE7naz9Rpvq8kyJhJ4F_eB96tnEi5&export=download -->

 ## Note
-- Running The App Nets Internet Connections.
+- Running The App Needs Internet Connections.

 # Details
 The app has 2 pages mainly the homescreen where is displays the Time of the selected location.
 If the time is pm the background changes to night/dark color. if its day it will turn to a white background.